Parliament for Wales Campaign: Parliament for Wales Campaign 1950-1956

-From 1950-to 1956, Parliament for Wales Campaign brought devolution back onto the political agenda.
-A cross-party campaign was led by Lady Megan Lloyd George, daughter of former Prime minister and campaigner for Welsh devolution, David Lloyd George who had passed away in 1945.
+From 1950 to 1956, Parliament for Wales Campaign brought devolution back onto the political agenda.
+A cross-party campaign was led by Lady Megan Lloyd George, daughter of former prime minister and campaigner for Welsh devolution, David Lloyd George, who had died in 1945.
 The Campaign for a Welsh parliament (Ymgyrch Senedd i Gymru) was formally launched on 1 July 1950, at a rally in Llandrindod.
 This event lead to the creation of a petition of 240,652 names calling for the establishment of a Welsh parliament, which was presented to the House of Commons by Megan Lloyd George in 1956.
 This was rejected by the UK government.
 Petitions were also presented to the House of Commons for a Secretary of State for Wales which were also rejected.
 Following the pressure for a Welsh parliament, the UK government instead formed the Council for Wales and Monmouthshire in 1948 as an advisory body to the UK government composed of UK government-appointed members, but no elected members.